utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 does so _completely_, bringing the repo back to the exact state it was one commit ago with no indication that that commit ever happened.
 Similarly, `HEAD~2` will bring us back to two commits ago, and so on.
-Normally, those changes would be irrevocably lost -- however, in our case, we can simply `git pull` them back from the GitHub repo.
+Normally, those changes would be irrevocably* lost -- however, in our case, we can simply `git pull` them back from the GitHub repo.

 There are less brute-force ways to move back one or more commits, but we won't be covering them in much detail here.
 A more thorough guide for the various flavours of `git reset` (`--soft`, `--mixed`, etc) can be found in the [Git documentation][reset-docs].

+(* There _is_ a way to undo a hard reset via `git reflog`, but only very shortly after the reset has happened.
+Otherwise, Git will quietly clear out evidence that that reset ever happened after a few days/weeks.
+Best to just assume that what's gone is gone and only use `--hard` if absolutely sure)

 ### Detached `HEAD` state via `git checkout`